 (3) We would like to inform you that you can revoke any data protection consent provided at any time with future effect.
 The same applies to consent given to promotional activities.
 The best way to do this is to send an informal e-mail to: firstname.lastname@example.org.
 The respective revocation may cause our service to become unavailable to you or only available in a limited capacity.

-(2) If we use subcontractors to provide our services, we take appropriate legal, technical and organizational measures to ensure the protection of personal data in accordance with the relevant legal requirements.
+(2) If we use subcontractors to provide our services, we take appropriate legal, technical and organisational measures to ensure the protection of personal data in accordance with the relevant legal requirements.

 (1) The data stored by us will be deleted as soon as it is no longer required for its intended purpose and the deletion does not conflict with any statutory storage obligations.
 If the data is not deleted because it is necessary for other and legally permissible purposes, its processing is restricted.
 This means that the data is blocked and not processed for other purposes.
 This applies, for example, to data that must be retained for commercial or tax reasons.

-(1) We employ technical and organizational security measures to protect your data against accidental or intentional manipulation, loss, destruction or access by unauthorized persons.
+(1) We employ technical and organisational security measures to protect your data against accidental or intentional manipulation, loss, destruction or access by unauthorised persons.
 Our security measures are continuously improved in line with technological developments.